 Some individuals start in one position and, after a time, find that they are interested in moving in a different direction.
 If you find yourself in this position, just find out what you need to do.
 Then take the new road.

 This may involve obtaining more training at your work site to qualify for a promotion.
 You may need to pass a certification or specialization examination.
 Or, you may need to pursue additional education to reach your goal.
+To make your career advancement quicker and easier try using an online educational service.
+This will greatly help prepare you for tests like on muscle anatomy if you’re studying to be an athletic trainer.

 The important take away is that opportunities for career growth are available if you choose to take that route.